PojavLauncherTeam/PojavLauncher/README.md

 ## Introduction
 * PojavLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
-* This launcher can launch almost all available Minecraft versions (from rd-132211 to 1.19 snapshots (kinda)), including Combat Test versions.
+* This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.19 snapshots (including Combat Test versions).
-* Modding via Forge (up to 1.16.5) and Fabric are also supported.
+* Modding via Forge and Fabric are also supported.
 * This repository contains source code for Android.
 * For iOS/iPadOS, check out [PojavLauncher_iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS).